civl-verifier/civl-verifier.github.io/tutorial.md

 ```

 In the program above, procedure `inc` is annotated with `{:left}`.
-This annotation is applicable to `inc` only at its disappearing layer 1
+This annotation is applicable to `inc` only at its disappearing layer 1.
-This annotation indicates that at layer 1 any execution of the implementation of `inc` can be considered an indivisible computation that behaves like a left mover and is summarized by the layer-1 preconditions and postconditions of `inc`.
+This annotation indicates that, at layer 1, any execution of the implementation of `inc` can be considered an indivisible computation that behaves like a left mover and is summarized by the layer-1 preconditions and postconditions of `inc`.

 If a mover procedure is a left mover then both synchronous and asynchronous calls to it can be summarized at its disappearing layer.
 For example, the body of `inc` contains both a synchronous and asynchronous call to itself.